 Since acupuncture is part of a holistic healthcare system, many acupuncturists incorporate other TCM treatments to further maximise the health benefits of acupuncture.
 Some examples are:

-- Cupping therapy – An ancient form of therapy that involves using special cups to create suction on different parts of the body.
+- Cupping therapy – Cupping Therapy is an ancient form of therapy that involves using special cups to create suction on different parts of the body.
 Modern TCM practitioners use cups made from sterilisable glass instead of traditional bamboo or porcelain.
 The cups are applied using a hand pump or small flame to create the suction.
 The vacuuming effect of the cups encourages blood flow to the acupuncture points which helps relax the muscles and sedate the nervous system.
 Cupping is only done to healthy tissue and relatively strong bodies.
 Most patients are concerned about the red cup marks created by cupping therapy.
 This is a normal response and will usually go away after a few days.

 - Chinese remedial massage (Tui Na) – Tui na is a form of Chinese remedial massage that combines both massaging and acupressure to treat multiple patterns of energy disharmony within the body.
 Tui na utilises various hand techniques to pinch and pull the skin, thus helping to facilitate the flow of qi throughout the patient’s body.